hatamiarash7/Error-Pages/README.md

-# Error-Pages
+# HTTP Error Pages

- Custom HTTP Pages
+Custom HTTP Pages with HTML+CSS

+- 401
+- 404
+- 500
+- 503

+See each folder for screenshots